jundalisay/superb/content/en/social/economics/principles/part-1/chapter-07.md

 4 Merchant | Mercantilism, Profit Maximization Doctrine

-As the most pressing and obvious disruption was caused by Neoclassical Economics, we shall explain it in the next section.
+As the most pressing and obvious disruption was caused by Neoclassical Economics, we shall explain it in Part 4.